Sleeping above the clouds in mountain village Santa Elena

 Home 9 Category: Travel Stories ( Page 2 )

-Dinner with a view at La Octava Maravilla restaurant
+Dinner with a view at restaurant La Octava Maravilla in Medellín

-During one of our trips to Medellín, my Colombian travel partner wanted to surprise me with dinner at the restaurant with the best view in Medellín.
+During one of our trips to Medellín, my Colombian travel partner wanted to surprise me with dinner at a restaurant in Medellín with the best view of the city.
 Where?
-I had no idea; the location was kept secret, right down to ordering the cab.
-So: I got in the cab and let myself me suprised!
+I had no idea; the location was kept secret, right down to ordering the taxi to bring us to our destination.
+So: we got in the taxi and the surprise could begin!

 From our hotel in el Poblado, we drove through Envigado to the suburb of Sabaneta and I really had no idea where we were going.
-Most of the famous restaurants are not in the suburbs, so I thought it was strange!
-As the cab climbed further up and the streets became narrower, I became more and more curious.
+Most of the famous restaurants are not in the suburbs, so I found this so strange!
+As the taxi climbed further up and the streets became narrower, I became more and more curious.
 We were now totally “off the beaten track.”

-Even when the driver dropped us off at La Octava Maravilla and we were greeted by two mimes, I still had no idea.
-Especially when after this we were given a bag of popcorn and I felt like we had entered a circus.
-With our bag of popcorn at hand, we were further “ushered” toward a restaurant and there I got the real surprise, a fantastic, expansive view of Medellín!
+Even when the driver dropped us off at our end destination, -restaurant La Octava Maravilla- and we were greeted by two funny characters, I still had no idea.
+When we receive a bag of popcorn, I felt like we had entered a circus!
+With the bag of popcorn in our hands, we were guided toward a restaurant and there I got the real surprise, a fantastic, expansive view of Medellín!
 This was truly a surprise!

 Now the meaning of the restaurant’s name also became clear to me; la Octava Maravilla=the eighth wonder of the world -:) The view was spectacular despite the clouds and I couldn’t get enough of taking pictures, from all angles.